The Owl vs Bombo: Plot

 Yeung goes to the police station where she begs Lui to help rescue Owl.
 Lui makes a call to Au, urging him to release the student but Au refuses.
 Lui tries to go to the docks but en route is arrested by Fung and his superintendent, who have recorded his entire conversation with Au.
 Yeung accompanies Fung to save Owl and Chan.
 Back at the dock, Bombo confronts Au and fights off his henchmen but is outnumbered.
 However, he is saved when unexpected reinforcements arrive: the students at the reform center, who attack using an arsenal of sports equipment.
 Fung, his superintendent, and Yeung arrive in time to arrest the gangsters whereupon they also discover several boxes of undelivered counterfeit watches.
-For his efforts, Fung is posthumously reinstated as inspector while Owl and Bombo are allowed to go.
+For his efforts, Fung is reinstated as inspector while Owl and Bombo are allowed to go.